 As implemented, the FCT method is approximately 10 times slower per time step than the Godunov method.
-Some part of this comes from a non-optimal implementation, but a much larger part is due to the FCT algorithm being more costly than the Godunov method.
+Clearly some part of this comes from a non-optimal implementation, but a much larger part is due to the FCT algorithm being more costly than the Godunov method.
 One major factor is that the FCT method requires approximately 60 characteristic transformations per cell per time step (see for example equation (10)) compared to only about 8 for the Godunov method.
 Computational expense is also increased by the larger number of refinement grids that result from the high-frequency noise present in FCT solutions.
 For example, the finest FCT resolution of irregular Mach reflection in Section 4.6 has 1.8 times as many grid cells as the Godunov method at the final time.
 Assuming the majority of the cells reside on the finest level of refinement, a relatively accurate assumption here, this results in roughly 1.8 times the computational cost.
 Furthermore, the FCT method generally runs at a lower CFL number than the Godunov method due to the monotonicity limit and the additional stability constraint from the fourth-order dissipation.
 Taking the ramp computations as an example, the end result was approximately a factor of 2.8 reduction in time step size for FCT as compared to Godunov.
 Taken together, this indicates that the FCT method is potentially quite costly when compared to Godunov.
 For every case presented here, a simulation at substantially higher resolution, and commensurately smaller error, can be obtained by the Godunov method for a given amount of wall clock time.
 Using the ramp computation again as an example, the finest FCT approximations required roughly 30 times more wall clock time than did the Godunov approximations.
-This means that for the computational cost of the Godunov simulation with m = 16, the FCT method could only be run with $m \approx 5$ (see Table 7 and Figure 15).
-However, as noted earlier, in the case where no Riemann based strategies are viable (such as for a lack of knowledge of the detailed eigen-structure of the system or for possible robustness reasons) an FCT approach can provide a viable path forward.
-In such cases, it is irrelevant how much faster other techniques might have been because they are not available or not practical.
+This means that for the computational cost of the Godunov simulation with m=16, the FCT method could only attain $m\approx 5$ (see Table 7 and Figure 15).
+However, we should not loose sight of the fact that there are cases, such as the work in [24], and continuous finite elements, where FCT is the only currently viable path.
+For these cases, it is irrelevant how much faster other techniques would have been because they are not applicable.